 Other questions and answers

-You can contact your doctor’s office, clinic, or any other place you’ve received care to ask for information.
+Yes.
+You can contact your doctor’s office, clinic, or any other place you’ve received care to ask for your health records.

 The U.S. Department of Health and Human Services’ Office for Civil Rights enforces HIPAA rules.
 That includes those related to:

 Find more information about your rights under HIPAA and explore HIPAA FAQs (frequently asked questions).
 HIPAA does not cover most third-party apps.
 Those fall under the authority of the Federal Trade Commission.

 You can submit a Wisconsin Medicaid HIPAA Privacy Complaint form, F-13152 (PDF).
 If you can’t resolve your issue at the state level, you can file a complaint with the Office for Civil Rights or report fraud to the Federal Trade Commission.

 You can call Member Services at 800-362-3002 or read more about the Interoperability and Patient Access final rule.